techidaily/site-facebook/source/_posts/blending-memories-a-guide-to-online-photo-collage-crafting.md

 5. Tap on**Save** .
 6. **Select Facebook** on the**Share** page to post your collage directly to Facebook.

- There are other[apps you can use to create photo collages](https://www.makeuseof.com/best-photo-collage-apps-android-ios/) , however, Layout stands out because of its simplicity and the ability to share the images quickly to Instagram and Facebook.
+ There are other [apps you can use to create photo collages](https://www.makeuseof.com/best-photo-collage-apps-android-ios/) , however, Layout stands out because of its simplicity and the ability to share the images quickly to Instagram and Facebook.

  Related:[How to Enable Dark Mode on Facebook](https://www.makeuseof.com/how-to-facebook-dark-mode/)